LunaticMaestro/Content-Based-Book-Recommender/README.md

 - All images are my actual work please source powerpoint of them in `.resources` folder of this repo.

-- Code is documentation is as per [Google's Python Style Guide](https://google.github.io/styleguide/pyguide.html)
+- Code is documentation is as per [Google's Python Style Guide](https://google.github.io/styleguide/pyguide.html).

-- ALL files Paths are at set as CONST in beginning of each script, to make it easier while using the paths while inferencing & evaluation; hence not passing as CLI arguments
+- ALL files Paths are at set as CONST in beginning of each script, to make it easier while using the paths while inferencing & evaluation; hence not passing as CLI arguments.

+- Seed value for code reproducability is set at as CONST as well.

 - prefix `z_` in filenames is just to avoid confusion (to human) of which is prebuilt module and which is custom during import.